Join the movement of people who welcome refugees

 A chance to start again

-Our 2016 survey of people’s attitudes across the world showed that 80% of us stand ready to welcome refugees into our countries, communities – even our own homes.
+A 2017 survey of young people’s attitudes across the world showed that 87% of them stand ready to welcome refugees into their countries, communities – even their own homes.

 Even when the political environment can feel deeply hostile, Amnesty International remains a movement of people who believe that the things that unite us are far more powerful than those that divide us.

-This is why we are promoting people-powered initiatives like community sponsorship of refugees.
+This is why we are promoting people-powered initiatives like community sponsorship.
 We don’t have to wait around while governments get their act together to share responsibility for other important solutions, like resettlement.